 The members of the Examinations Board of Computational Science can be found on the following page:

 A student may apply to the Examinations Board for the approval of an exemption.
 Please note that exemptions have to meet certain conditions (see art.
 4.7 OER).
 In order to apply for an exemption please send a request to the Examinations Board (email@example.com ) describing your request with a clear justification.
-It also is advisable that you include an email from the coordinator of the core courses stating that they support your exemption (they should feel that you already have the necessary knowledge or will gain the necessary knowledge).
+It also is advisable that you include an email from the coordinator of the core courses stating that they support your request for exemption (they should agree that you already have the necessary knowledge or will gain the necessary knowledge).
 You should also include the course description (study guide) and the ECTS of the courses involved.

 The standard programme for the Master Computational Science consists of 24 ECTS core courses, 42 ECTS Graduation Research Project, 30 ECTS constrained choice courses and 24 ECTS elective courses.